Food We Hate

 We often use the phrase 'is weird because ..' or 'is strange because ..' when we introduce something we think is interesting but not common.
 Notice the following:

-- It's strange because she is from Brazil but hates soccer.
+- It's stage because she is from Brazil but hates soccer.

 - He can't speak Spanish which is weird because he's lived in Spain for ten years.